Featured header image

 Local: 4113

 Do you have what it takes to get into the Science Program at Dawson College?
 Only the most academically committed students are accepted.
 Once here, you will enjoy studying with other enthusiastic learners and working in Dawson’s modern and well-equipped labs.
 Apart from the usual courses in Chemistry, Physics, Biology and Mathematics, you will have opportunities to learn outside the classroom.
 Perhaps you will present a project at ScienceFest, participate in a Neuroscience research project or join SPACE.
-There are three profiles in Science and two enriched options, which offer even more learning opportunities.
-No matter what you choose, you will have an excellent preparation for any science program at university: medicine, engineering, animal health, biochemistry, pharmacology and much more.
+There are two profiles in Science and two enriched options, which offer even more learning opportunities.
+No matter your choice, you will have excellent preparation for any science program at university: medicine, engineering, animal health, biochemistry, pharmacology and much more.

-The Health Science Profile offers a deeper mandatory curriculum in biology and chemistry through advanced biology and organic chemistry option courses.
+The Health and Life Sciences Profile offers a deeper mandatory curriculum in biology and chemistry through advanced biology and organic chemistry option courses.
 This profile tends to be a good choice for students who are interested in the life sciences.

 Pure and Applied Science